 This list wouldn’t be complete without including San Diego.
 Only an hour and forty-five minutes away, San Diego is one of the most dog-friendly day trip destinations in California.

 Head down to the Prado at Balboa Park for brunch on their pet-friendly patio.
 Located in a historic landmark, they feature Mediterranean-inspired dishes with a Latin flair.
 Try the Prado Paella, and don’t forget to drop a shrimp or two for your furry lunch date.

 While you’re out, why not treat your pet to something special?
 Pop into Paw Pleasers and pick up a specialty baked good for your cat or dog.
 They can choose from cookies, cakes, or ice cream made with human-grade ingredients.
 And yes, all of their goodies are safe for your dog or cat!

 You can’t make a trip to San Diego without a trip to the beach.
 Fortunately, San Diego has a number of pet-friendly beaches.
 Dog Beach, located in Ocean Beach, is an off-leash beach where your dog can frolic and socialize.
 You can also check out Del Mar Beach and Fiesta Island in Mission Bay.

 Why wait?
 The weather is perfect to get out and start exploring.
 You may find your new favorite place to get away for a day, or you can explore a new place with your pet every weekend.
-With so many pet-friendly destinations nearby there’s a place that’s perfect for you!
+With so many pet-friendly day trips from Long Beach, there’s sure to be a place that’s perfect for you!